Why Do I Always Chase Love & End Up With Emotionally Unavailable Partners?

 When attention, validation, or affection are received mainly through being useful to others, love slowly starts feeling transactional.

-You begin associating love with: caregiving, emotional labour, fixing, helping, or constantly supporting others.
+You begin associating love with: caregiving, emotional labour, fixing, helping, or constantly supporting others, all in hopes that one day they will see it & shower you with love, affection & attention.

-And eventually, you may begin feeling more like a parent, therapist, or emotional caretaker in relationships than an equal partner.
+And eventually, you may begin feeling more like a parent, therapist, or emotional caretaker in relationships than an equal partner, and have little energy left to invest in your own life.

 Somewhere along the way, you stop asking: